 Baking soda and lemon juice works like baking soda and vinegar to do your drains.
 It's the same chemical reaction and it smells good.
 I discovered out of curiosity and a tree full of lemons.

 When making ice tea I add a good pinch of baking soda to the water along with the tea bags.
 By adding the baking soda, the tea won't become cloudy and have a bitter taste.
-It enhances the flavor of the tea.

 This is a guide about using baking soda as a facial scrub.
 Make a simple and effective facial scrub with baking soda.

 This is a guide about cleaning your teeth with baking soda.
 Baking soda can do an amazing job at both cleaning and whitening your teeth.
-It is also an inexpensive alternative to more expensive teeth whitening treatments.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 What is the item and amounts that you add to baking soda to clean bathroom and kitchen drains?